Ronningen/besthack/README.md

 # besthack

-This is a repo for the semifinal of BEST Hack at the Bauman MSTU
+The solution for semifinal of bestHack by data squad team

 ***